andrerpena/react-mde/readme.md

 ## Roadmap

-  - Make it to gracefully degradate to a simple text-area when on a mobile device
   - Add support for @mentions and #hashtags with dropdown and autocomplete.
-  - Add support for server-rendering the markdown preview (like GitHub does)
+  - Add support for optionally server-rendering the markdown preview (like GitHub does)

 ## Licence